Polymer Render Cost

 Paint Over Existing Render

-Our final option for homeowners with existing rendering in good condition is to paint over your existing render.
+Our final option for homeowners with existing rendering in good condition is to paint your house over the existing render.
 If the full removal of the render isn’t necessary, this can be a great way of giving your home’s exterior a new lease of life while being budget-friendly.

 Your contractor must assess your property’s render for any defects, and fix any problems before painting to both preserve the structural integrity of the existing rendering, as well as ensuring the paint finish is as seamless as possible.